-A World Bank report showed Dangote has 90-year mining licenses for materials like limestone even though its cement plants have a 50-year life span.
 The report also highlights how the Nigerian government had been phasing out import licenses for cement beginning in 2012 when Dangote ramped up cement production in Nigeria as well as the Central Bank of Nigeria banning the use of foreign exchange for cement imports.
 The World Bank report [page 54] also showed how Dangote had exclusive mining licenses for limestone and other additive materials for cement estimated to last for 90 years even though its cement plants have an estimated life of 50 years.

 If Dangote’s relationship with the government allows it to make healthy profits at the expense of Nigerians, perhaps this can be mitigated by the taxes it pays to the government?

 Between 2010 and 2015 when Dangote cement earned around 1 trillion naira ($6 billion) in profits, it paid only 12 billion naira ($72 million) in taxes—a tax rate of just over 1%.
 It has done this through a particularly aggressive interpretation of a Nigerian investment incentive known as ‘Pioneer Status’.

 The idea behind the pioneer status was to encourage investment in industries which the Nigerian government deemed in need of support.
 In return for investments in those industries, companies were exempt from paying taxes on profits from those investments for a maximum of five years.